greg-raven/Uncommon-Sense/_posts/2020-06-20-welfare-dependence-creates-slaves.md

 tag: 'Thomas Sowell'
 ---

 Dependence was seen as the key to holding the slaves down.
-It’s ironic that same principle comes up in the welfare state a hundred years later.
+It's ironic that same principle comes up in the welfare state a hundred years later.